-7.1.1 The unit of certification should prioritise and apply recognised IPM techniques that use cultural, biological, mechanical and physical methods to minimise the use of chemical products, giving priority to biological, mechanical and/or cultural control.
+7.1.1 The unit of certification should apply recognized IPM techniques that use cultural, biological, mechanical and physical methods to minimize the use of chemical products, giving priority to biological, mechanical and / or cultural control.

-The practices described in the RSPO Manual on Best Management Practices (BMPs) for the Management and Rehabilitation of Riparian Reserves (2017) which provides guidance on Criterion 7.8, are recommended.
+The good practices of the RSPO Manual are recommended: "Best Management Practices (BMPs) for the Management and Rehabilitation of Riparian Reserves, (April 2017, Guide Criterion 7.8).

-Consultation of the Guide to Good Environmental Practices for the Cultivation of Oil Palm in Honduras (SERNA, SAG, FENAPALMAH; 2013) is also suggested.
+It is suggested to consult the Guide to Good Environmental Practices for the Cultivation of Oil Palm in Honduras (December 2013, SERNA, SAG, FENAPALMAH).

 - 7.1.2 To the extent possible, native species should be used for biological control.
 Due diligence is recommended to prevent the use of invasive species.
-Regarding the appropriate use of biological control agents, consult the National Agricultural Health Service (SENASA). - 7.1.3 In specific cases when the use of fire is justified for the control of pests or diseases, there should be evidence of prior approval of controlled burning in the manner specified by the competent authorities.
+Regarding biological control, consult SENASA. - 7.1.3 In specific cases for the control of pests or diseases through burning, according to the regulations there must be evidence of a prior approval of controlled burning in the manner specified by the competent authorities. relevant authorities in the 'Guidelines for the Implementation of the ASEAN Policy on Zero Burning' 2003, or comparable guidelines or regulations in other regions.

-The RSPO has identified some examples of alternatives to pesticide and herbicide use, which include those listed in the Roundtable for Sustainable Palm Oil (RSPO) Research Project on Integrated Weed Management Strategies for Oil Palm (CABI, 2011).
+7.2 The RSPO has identified some examples of alternatives to pesticide and herbicide use, which include those listed in the 'Research Project on Integrated Weed Management Strategies for Oil Palm', CABI, April 2011.